starrylumi/starrylumi/README.md

 ✦

-₊˚ʚ ᗢ₊˚namez u can call me r ; willow, lumi & silvia - idm any nicknames that r given ><₊˚⊹♡𓍢𓍢ִ໋
+₊˚ʚ ᗢ₊˚namez u can call me r ; willow, lumi, silvia - idm any nicknames that r given ><₊˚⊹♡𓍢𓍢ִ໋

 ‧͙⁺˚*･༓☾my pronouns are she/they - bisexual ,, female!༊*·˚